-8.3.13 ILIM (Current Limit for Cycle-by-Cycle Over-Current Protection) (17/4)
+7.3.13 ILIM (Current Limit for Cycle-By-Cycle Overcurrent Protection) (17/4)

 Cycle-by-cycle current limit is accomplished using the ILIM pin for current mode control or for voltage mode control.
 The input to the ILIM pin represents the primary current information.
 If the voltage sensed at ILIM pin exceeds 0.5 V, the current sense comparator terminates the pulse of output OUTA or OUTB.
 If the high current condition persists, the controller operates in a cycle-by-cycle current limit mode with duty cycle determined by the current sense comparator instead of the PWM comparator.
-ILIM pin is pulled down by an internal switch when OUTA or OUTB goes low.
+ILIM pin is pulled down by an internal switch at the rising edge of every clock cycle.
 This internal switch remains on for an additional 70 ns after OUTA or OUTB goes high to blank leading edge transient noise in the current sensing loop.
 This reduces the filtering requirements at the ILIM pin and improves the current sense response time.